 - The test tends to be a little more work-intensive

 Yes.
-Canada has another test called the Canadian Language Benchmark Placement Test (CLBPT).
-The CLBPT is not accepted in any immigration or citizenship capacity but you can use the CLBPT for certain jobs that only require a low level of English.
-However, all of these jobs do accept and often prefer a CELPIP or IELTS results.
+Canada has another Canadian Language Benchmark Placement Test (CLBPT) test.
+The CLBPT is not accepted in any immigration or citizenship capacity, but you can use the CLBPT for certain jobs that only require a low level of English.
+However, all these jobs accept and often prefer CELPIP or IELTS results.

-Depending on your program yes.
+Depending on your program, yes.
 For example, you can massively improve your chances of being allowed to immigrate to Canada via Express Entry if you submit test results in both English and French.
-For English you're marked based on the CLB and for French, it's the NCLC.
+For English, you're marked based on the CLB; for French, it's the NCLC.

 The minimum score you'll need to achieve to be eligible for Express Entry is at least CLB 7 under the Federal Skilled Worker Program.
 This would be 6.0 on the International English Language Testing System (IELTS).

-Which out of the CELPIP and the IELTS is Easier?
+Which of The CELPIP and The IELTS is Easier?

 As they both have to be standardized, the difficulty of the tests is relatively indiscernible.
-Both are highly thorough and require extensive preparation, mainly if English is not your first language.
+But on the other hand, both are highly thorough and require extensive preparation, mainly if English is not your first language.

 Yes, you can but only under certain circumstances.
-This video does a full breakdown of those circumstances and what gets you into Canada without IELTS.
+This video comprehensively summarizes those circumstances and what gets you into Canada without IELTS.

 Use this tool to calculate your overall CLB level for IELTS tests.

-However, as there are specific requirements you must overcome to even be considered, it's often best to get the highest mark you possibly can on one test before attempting another.
+>However, as there are specific requirements you must overcome even to be considered, it's often best to get the highest mark possible on one test before attempting another.

 Start Your Canadian Journey

-Now that you know how the CLB works and how to compare CELPIP vs IELTS it's time to start preparing so you can get your best possible results.
-If you feel that IELTS is the best way for you to get your CLB, click this link to explore our IELTS preparation course.
-There are over 100 immigration and visa options available and the majority of them have their own unique CLB level requirements so if you're wondering which is the right way for you, click the button below to speak to an RCIC who can help get you on the right track.
+Now that you know how the CLB works and how to compare CELPIP vs IELTS, it's time to start preparing to get your best results.
+If you feel IELTS is the best way to get your CLB, click this link to explore our IELTS preparation course.
+There are over 100 immigration and visa options, and most have unique CLB-level requirements.
+Hence, if you're wondering which iss the right way for you, click the button below to speak to an RCIC who can help get you on the right track.